3 proven ways to ease social discomfort.

 So then, what do we do instead?

-Use one, two, or all three of these in combination, and it usually won’t take long until your discomfort is greatly reduced – and maybe even completely removed.
+Use one, two, or all three of these in combination and it usually won’t take long until your discomfort is greatly reduced – and maybe even completely eliminated.

-In 2015, Drs.
-Trew and Alden performed a study that showed that socially anxious undergraduates who performed acts of kindness in social situations, experienced a significant decrease in their desire to avoid social contact.
+A study¹ done in 2015 by Drs.
+Trew and Alden showed that socially anxious undergraduates who performed acts of kindness in social situations experienced a significant decrease in their desire to avoid social contact.

 By simply doing something nice for someone else, they felt more at ease socially.

-Firstly, they will tend to take on most of the burden of talking, since it will generally take longer to answer the question than to ask it.
+1. The people you’re talking to will do most of the talking when you ask good, open-ended questions.
 This gives you some breathing room and reduces any pressure you might feel about what you should say.

 If you’ve watched any of my confidence courses, you already know this one.

-You see, if you think your discomfort is coming from the situation or the people, then the only way for you to become more comfortable is for the situation or the people to change.
-(Or for you to get away from them.)
+You see, if you think your discomfort is coming from the situation or the people around you, you’re telling your unconscious that the only way to become more comfortable is for the situation or the people to change - or for you to get away from them.

-But when you realize that your discomfort is coming from your own thoughts, all that needs to change is your own thinking.
+But when you realize that your discomfort is coming from your thoughts, all that needs to change is your thinking.

 Hi, I'm TJ Guttormsen.